infovista/VMDrill/README.md

 ## VMDrill Storage Plugin Installation

+The following jar files must be placed in the \<Apache-Drill-Installation-Directory\>/jars/3rdparty directory:
+* **vm-drill-\<version\>.jar** published under https://github.com/infovista/VMDrill/releases
-The software module is a jar file (vm-drill-\<version\>.jar) that must be placed in the \<Apache-Drill-Installation-Directory\>/jars/3rdparty, **datamodel-ws-v8.jar** that can been found in the jar directory of an InfoVista© VistaMart© installation directory must be placed in 3rdparty directory too..
+* **datamodel-ws-v8.jar** that can been found in the jar subdirectory of an InfoVista© VistaMart© installation

 ## VMDrill Storage Plugin Configuration